Fonds-de-Dotation-du-Libre/awesome-free-software/README.md

 - Website: <http://swiftmailer.org/>
 - Creator/vendor: SensioLabs 🇫🇷
+- Description: Comprehensive mailing tools for PHP.

 #### Tutanota

 - Website: <https://www.lighttpd.net/>
 - Creator/vendor: Tutao GmbH 🇩🇪
+- Description: Tutanota is an email service with a strong focus on security and privacy that lets you encrypt emails, contacts and calendar entries on all your devices.
 - [Commercial support](https://tutanota.com/contact)